tyura/nft-subgraph/README.md

 This is a sample subgraph for indexing on-chain metadata of NFTs.

 ## Usage
+Update the contract address in both the subgraph.yaml and networks.json files with your contract address.

 Generates a set of helper functions from the graphql schema of a project.
 ```zsh
 graph codegen